Table of Contents

 - Spending time in thought and reflection helps the individual gain important insights while also gaining control over their emotions.
 Meditation promotes ways to respond to cravings or triggers in healthy ways and can include prayer time, another potential source of strength in recovery.

 - Exercise therapy.
 Exercise is known for benefiting both our physical and emotional health.
-Programs that include exercise and fitness activities help clients improve overall wellbeing while elevating mood with release of endorphins.
+Programs that include exercise and fitness activities help clients improve overall well-being while elevating mood with the release of endorphins.